DanHodges/TheologicalDictionary/Trinity.md

 # Trinity
-Definition of Trinity coming soon.
+The definition of Trinity is coming soon!